edzhelyov/product_manager/README.md

 should specify additional columns that you expect all of your products to share into the create_table :products block.

-All product manipulations are done through the Product object.

 # API

 * `Product.list` - returns list with available product types, currently this returns ProductType objects
-* `Product.define` - creates a new product type and pass the block to the newly created product type object for execution.
+* `ProductType.define(name, &block)` - creates a new product type and pass the block to it

 * `Product#attributes` - return the attributes defined for this type
 * `Product#get_attribute_value` - return the value of given attribute
 * `Product#set_attribute_value` - set a value on given attribute

-# Futher directions

-There are two main functionalities:

-* When you manipulate Product types and attirbutes, which we will call product metadata
-* When you manipulate specific product instance

-Manipulating Product types can be done with the .list method that return list of all available types and manipulation of attributes with the actual ProductType object.

-With a product instance you need to have list of the attributes, their values and a way to set them.
-Now I prefer to expose regular AR API for the dynamic attributes, so these operations are possible:

-        laptop.ram = '1GB'
-        laptop.update_attributes(:price => 10.0, :display => '19"')

 # Testing